Nauja/Entropy/Draft.md

     return op(a, b)
 ```

-The only modification is that the `+` operator that was previously implicit because of
+Here we wrote a more generalized version of our `sum` function by simply moving `+` operator
-the function's name has been moved to an optional parameter with `operator.add` as
+- previously implicit because of function's name - to an optional parameter defaulting
-default value.
+to the builtin `operator.add` function.
+As a side effect, we now have a useful documentation
+with examples of usage because it becames easy to explain what the added value is and how it
+can be used.

+Second principle to keep in mind is that having difficulties to write useful documentation
+or unit test for your code can be a hint that it doesn't have enough added value
+to exist on its own and should be removed or generalized to something else.

 # Readability